ronancpl/HeavenMS/docs/feature_list.md

 * MapleBossHpBarFetcher - Searches the quest WZ files and reports in all relevant data regarding mobs that has a boss HP bar whilst not having a proper "boss" label.
 * MapleCashDropFetcher - Searches the DB for any CASH drop data entry and lists them on a report file.
 * MapleCouponInstaller - Retrieves coupon info from the WZ and makes a SQL table with it.
 The server will use that table to gather info regarding rates and intervals.
+* MapleEquipmentOmnileveler - Updates the equipment WZ nodes with item level information, allowing thus access for item level and EXP info for common equipments.
 * MapleIdRetriever - Two behaviors: generates a SQL table with relation (id, name) of the handbook given as input.
 Given a file with names, outputs a file with ids.
 * MapleInvalidItemIdFetcher - Generates a file listing all inexistent itemid's currently laying on the DB.
 * MapleInvalidItemWithNoNameFetcher - Generates two files: one listing all itemid's with inexistent name and "cash" property.
 And other with a prepared XML to solve the name issue.